matthias-reis/carda-gatsby/content/articles/2021/08/duvel-1.md

 The songs are short, concise and yet versatile and well-composed.
 My favourite so far is the track "U".
 I wonder if that's because of the piano?

 Duvel recorded their latest work with Morten Øby.
-He also mixed "Duvel".
+He also did the final mix for "Duvel".
 Please have a listen; it's really worth it!
 If you were wondering: "Duvel" is not only the name of a Belgian beer brand, it is also the Norwegian word for devil.

 ## Duvel "Hong Kong Sex Toy Store"